Rituxan (rituximab) is a biologic medicine that treats the pain and swelling of arthritis by suppressing part of the body’s immune system.

 - Infection – As is the case with many medications used in the treatment of arthritis there is an increased risk of serious infections associated with the use of Rituxan.
 Any infections or fevers should be taken very seriously and reviewed by a doctor.

-- Rare brain infection – Patients have very rarely developed a rare brain infection called PML while taking Rituxan.
+- Rare brain infection – Patients have very rarely developed a rare brain infection called Progressive Multifocal Leukoencephalopathy while taking Rituxan.

 - Skin – Severe skin reactions have been reported with Rituxan.